ethereum/devp2p/discv5/discv5-theory.md

 the less guarantee we have that the peer is in fact connected to the owner of that ENR and hence of its ability to relay.

+### Job of keeping the hole punched falls on Bob and Bob's incentive to do so

+UDP session table entry lifetimes are configurable, though a common lower bound is 20 seconds.
+Bob must periodically reset the session table entry for Alice in its NAT to keep the hole for Alice punched.
+If Alice too is behind NAT, it must do the same for Bob.
+Implementations must ensure, when a node behind NAT does not send a packet to a peer within the entry lifetime then an empty packet is sent that is dropped by the peer.

+NAT hole punching unavoidably creates overhead for all nodes in the network but once a hole is punched, keeping it punched requires no interaction between peers.
+The incentive for nodes behind NAT to keep holes for its peers punched is to avoid reestablishing a session.
+If there is no hole for Alice in Bob's NAT when Alice carries out a [liveness check], Bob is considered offline and the session to Bob useless.
+If the node behind NAT intends to frequently communicate with a peer, reestablishing the session is more costly than managing the interval of sent packets to that peer.

+### Discovering if the local node is behind NAT and must keep holes for peers punched

+A node may at start-up be assigned an externally reachable socket to advertise as well as a listen socket.
+If those sockets are not equivalent, the node is behind NAT and the [mechanism for keeping holes punched] is activated.
+Like so, a node assumes it is behind NAT if an externally reachable socket is omitted from the initial configuration and must activate the mechanism for keeping holes punched.
+The [runtime address discovery] mechanism can discovery the external endpoint address used by the local node.
+Once a new externally reachable endpoint is known, implementations will try to bind to its IP address at some number of randomly selected ports from a given range of probably unused ports.
+If binding succeeds with any port, the node is not behind NAT and the mechanism for keeping holes punched is deactivated.

+This solution assumes, in most scenarios where port-forwarding cannot be configured the local node host's address is private to the address realm of the device operating the NAT level furthest from the local node host.
+If the host and NAT device use the same IP address, binding will always succeed, so this method may give a false negative.
+However, this is not detrimental.
+A node behind NAT that deactivates the mechanism for keeping holes punched will more frequently have to re-establish sessions to its peers.

+### Limiting resource consumption of peers behind symmetric NATs, useful for light-clients

+Peers with unreachable ENRs do not get inserted into node table buckets.
+Nodes that are behind symmetric NATs will naturally never succeed in pinpointing one external socket for peers to reach them on by [runtime address discovery] and therefore their unreachable ENRs will never update to reachable ENRs.

+This means, these peers will never respond to requests, as only peers in the node table are sent requests.
+This does not cohere with the p2p-model, rather the server-client model where the peer with a unreachable ENR acts as the client.
+This misalignment is especially bothersome for well behaving (externally reachable) light-clients operating on limited resources.
+Discv5.2 corrects this side-effect of runtime address discovery by introducing a configurable limit to the number of sessions at a time with peers with unreachable ENRs, the lower limit being 1.
+Nodes must accept sessions with at least one peer with a unreachable ENR to for runtime address discovery to be enabled on the discv5.2 network.

+### Fault tolerance

+As was already the case in discv5, if a request to a node times out, (after the configured number of retries) that peer is considered unresponsive and the session can be failed.

 [EIP-778]: ../enr.md
 [identity scheme]: ../enr.md#record-structure
 [message packet]: ./discv5-wire.md#ordinary-message-packet-flag--0